What to Adjust in Your Apartment Marketing Strategy for the Senior Living Experience

 What Is ‘New Urbanism’?

 As trends come and go, some stick around to make a true impact on the community.
 New Urbanism is one of those.
 Stemming from the original philosophy of Walt Disney, New Urbanism was initially conceptualized as a “community of the future.”
-Disney envisioned these garden cities with an urban core to be a solution against the chaotic lifestyle of urban cities; this fueled his desire to re-imagine urban living.
+Disney envisioned these garden cities with an urban core to be a solution to the chaotic lifestyle of urban cities; this fueled his desire to re-imagine urban living.

 Disney regularly read books on urban planning, such as Ebenezer Howard’s Garden Cities of To-morrow.
 As a result, this largely drove his inspiration for the “Experimental Prototype Community of Tomorrow” (Disney’s Epcot park).
 He envisioned a radial design with a dense urban center that focuses on community, technology, nature, and accessibility.